qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_appearance.rst

 What is it?
 ===========

 An appearance theme is the main part of the theme.
-It contains all appearance definitions which are responsible for holding all styling informations for the widgets.
-Usually the apperance theme is the biggest theme and uses all other theme classes like the Decorator- or Font-theme.
+It contains all appearance definitions which are responsible for holding all styling information for the widgets.
+Usually the appearance theme is the biggest theme and uses all other theme classes like the Decorator- or Font-theme.

 .. _pages/desktop/ui_appearance#theme_structure: